- Arts and Humanities Research Group (AHRG)

-My current PhD research project explores how creative writing can impact individuals bereaved by addiction.
-In particular, it examines the impact creative writing has on adults who have accessed, or are currently accessing, services offered by organisations specialising in bereavement or family addiction across England and Wales.
+My recent PhD research project explored how creative writing can impact individuals bereaved by addiction.
+In particular, it examined the impact creative writing has on adults who have accessed, or are currently accessing, services offered by organisations specialising in bereavement or family addiction across England and Wales.

 Community Outreach Projects

 I founded and continue run the largest writers' group in Wales, Roath Writers.
 This group meets twice a month and aims to provide a welcoming space for writers of all levels to write, develop, and share their work in an informal workshop environment.

 I am also a Widening Access tutor at Cardiff Metropolitan University which means I am engaged in ongoing projects that aim to bring creative writing into schools and the wider community.

 A list of my past community outreach projects linked to bereavement, mental health, addiction and more can be found on my website.

 I am an American poet, fiction and nonfiction writer with research interests in contemporary poetry, creative writing pedagogy and the role of creative writing in therapeutic and community contexts.
 I am also interested in interdisciplinary creative writing research within the social sciences and medical humanities.

 I joined Cardiff Metropolitan University full-time in January 2019 and teach at undergraduate and postgraduate levels.
 Before starting my role here, I completed a BSc in English Literature and Secondary Education (Temple University), an MA in the Teaching and Practicing of Creative Writing (Cardiff University) and an MA in Equity Issues in Education (University of York).
 My Master's degrees were both undertaken with the aid of a Marshall Scholarship.
 In 2020, I completed my PhD at Cardiff University which explores how creative writing can impact those bereaved by addiction.